terraform-aws-modules/terraform-aws-lambda/modules/alias/README.md

 # AWS Lambda Alias

-Terraform module, which creates Lambda alias as well as takes care of async event configuration and Lambda permissions for alias.
+Terraform module, which creates a Lambda alias as well as takes care of async event configuration and Lambda permissions for the alias.

-Lambda Alias is required to do complex Lambda deployments, eg. using external tools like AWS CodeDeploy.
+Lambda Alias is required to do complex Lambda deployments, e.g., using external tools like AWS CodeDeploy.

-This Terraform module is the part of [serverless.tf framework](https://github.com/antonbabenko/serverless.tf), which aims to simplify all operations when working with the serverless in Terraform.
+This Terraform module is part of [serverless.tf framework](https://github.com/antonbabenko/serverless.tf), which aims to simplify all operations when working with serverless in Terraform.

 ## Usage

-### Lambda Function and statically configured alias with the version of Lambda Function
+### Lambda Function and statically configured alias with the version of the Lambda Function

 ```hcl
 module "lambda_function" {